CLARIAH/virtuoso-quad-log/DEPLOY.md

 This will start 4 docker containers under the compose framework:

-1. **some_virtuoso_server_with_data_preloaded** is an example Virtuoso server with over 900 quads pre loaded in the Virtuoso quad store.
+1. **some_virtuoso_server_with_data_preloaded** is an example Virtuoso server with over 900 quads preloaded in the Virtuoso quad store.
 2. **the_quad_logger** connects to the example Virtuoso server and creates files in the [RDF-patch](https://afs.github.io/rdf-patch/) format.
 Initially it will dump all quads found in the Virtuoso quad store.
 Later on it will keep track of all changes that take